This dictionary covers graphic design, prepress and print terminology

 In inkjet printing puddling or coalescence is an image defect which causes images to appear blotchy or ‘puddled’, resulting in non-uniformity in solid fill areas.

 pull for position

 In magazine and newspaper publishing, a quotation or edited excerpt from an article that is placed in a larger typeface on the same page.
-It leads readers into the article and can highlight a key topic.
+It leads readers into the article, can highlight a key topic and breaks up a wall of text so it appears more readable.
 Also known as a lift-out quote or a call-out.